-Data for this measure is collected through an annual survey sent to users of projects completed and opened to traffic within the previous year.
-The districts identify 21 projects - three per district - in three categories: large, medium and small.
-Large projects are defined as those involving a major route or one that is funded through major project dollars.
-Medium projects are of district-wide importance.
-Small projects have only local significance.
-A sample of residents is drawn from zip code areas adjoining the recently completed project.
-The samples include 600 addresses per project area.
+Data for this measure was previously collected through an annual survey sent to users of projects completed and opened to traffic within the previous year.
+The districts identified 21 projects - three per district - in three categories: large, medium and small.
+Large projects were defined as those involving a major route or one that was funded through major project dollars.
+Medium projects were of district-wide importance.
+Small projects had only local significance.
+A sample of residents was drawn from zip code areas adjoining the recently completed project.
+The samples included 600 addresses per project area.
+MoDOT is changing the methodology for collecting data for this measure.
+Data collection will utilize social media platforms to gain more immediate feedback from customers impacted by projects.
 DELIVER TRANSPORTATION SOLUTIONS OF GREAT VALUE Percent of customers who believe completed projects are the right transportation solutions - 4g One of the most prominent products MoDOT delivers to its customers is a highway construction project.
 While the department tries to involve local residents in planning and designing local projects, the real impact of the project isn't known until people actually use the results of the project.
-The 2015 survey results continue to show most Missourians are very satisfied with local projects and believe that MoDOT provides the right transportation solutions.
-The majority of respondents thought the project made the roadway: safer (90.7 percent), more convenient (83.7 percent), less congested (72.7 percent), easier to travel (86.7 percent), better marked (87.1 percent), and considered the project the right transportation solution (89.3 percent).
-As part of the questionnaire, each respondent has the opportunity to provide comments about why the local project was - or was not - the right transportation solution.
-Each comment is shared with the local district for evaluation and to guide future projects.
+Percent of Customers Who Believe Completed Projects Are the Right Transportation Solutions